rmx/docs.encounter.io/content/api/terrain.md

 title: API - Terrain
 ---

+# Terrain

+## Types

+### TerrainPosition

+Describes a position within a terrain.
+Each WorldObject has such a position.
+You can create new positions from a terrain and a position within the terrain (`terrainGetPositionAt`), or get from a WorldObject using `unitGetPosition`.

+## Functions

 ### terrainCreate :: (String, String) -> undefined

 Create a new instance of a terrain.
 Each instance is identified by a unique